uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

 ■ Costs
   - **Cost Explorer** : 과거 데이터로 비용 탐색기
     - Cost Allocation Tags
+      - ex) A company needs to label its AWS resources so that the company can categorize and track costs.
     - Consolidated Billing
     - Helps users visualize, understand, and manage spending and usage over time
+    - ex) A company uses Amazon EC2 instances to run its web application.
+The company uses On-Demand Instances and Spot Instances.
+The company needs to visualize its monthly spending on both types of instances.
+Cost Explorer will meet this requirement.
   - Budgets : 예산 설정
     - ex) A company wants to receive a notifiaction when a specific AWS cost threshold is reached.
   - Detailed Billing Report : 상세 비용 보고서